SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability

-Let $M \subset \Omega$ be a (possibly non-manifold) curve or surface on which we require the represented function to remain continuous but non-differentiable.
-To encode the locations of such sharp features, we introduce an auxiliary \emph{feature function} $f:\Omega \rightarrow \mathbb{R}$ that is non-differentiable exactly on $M$ and smooth elsewhere.
-We incorporate $f$ into the network by concatenating $f(\mathbf{x})$ with the spatial coordinates $\mathbf{x}$.
-We denote the resulting $f$-augmented MLP by $\Phi_\theta(\mathbf{x}, f(\mathbf{x}))$, referred to as \sharpnet.
+Let $M \subset \Omega$ be a (possibly non-manifold) curve or surface on which the represented function is required to remain continuous but non-differentiable.
+To encode the location of such sharp features, we introduce an auxiliary \emph{feature function} $f\colon\Omega \rightarrow \mathbb{R}$ that is non-differentiable exactly on $M$ and smooth elsewhere.
+We concatenate $f$ with the spatial coordinates $\mathbf{x}$ and denote the resulting $f$-augmented MLP by $\Phi_\theta(\mathbf{x}, f(\mathbf{x}))$, which we call {\sharpnet}.